hadi-susanto/os-customizer/repositories/README.md

 ![Insync using apt-key](images/insync-apt-key.png "Insync using apt-key")

-Based on thier guide it will be command should be:
+First we need to extract Insync gpg key, based on their guide:

 `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys ACCAF35C`

-Above command will make Insync key trusted for every repositories, it was a bad practice, we need to download the key manually and store it in "correct" place.
+Above command will make Insync key trusted for every repositories, it was a bad practice.
+Let fix it:

 - To obtain the key we will use `keyserver.ubuntu.com` server, open it and search for `0xACCAF35C` (it come from `--recv-keys ACCAF35C` part prefixed with `0x`).
 - Once the key was found you will be redirected to `https://keyserver.ubuntu.com/pks/lookup?search=0xACCAF35C&fingerprint=on&op=index`